-Meet our Members & Endorsed Candidates for the 2019 Aurora Municipal Elections
+Meet our Endorsed Candidates for the 2019 Aurora Municipal Elections

 Why are we in Aurora?

-Colorado People’s Action members are continuing to build power in Aurora to shift politics as usual and win a majority in City Council.
+Colorado People’s Action members are continuing to build power in Aurora to shift business as usual politics and flip the council from corporate greed to community control.
 After years of investment in Aurora, electing 3 members to the city council in 2017, we are excited to endorse 5 members running for the Aurora City Council this year – we have a member running for each of the open seats in council including the Mayor’s seat.
 CPA members are doing the groundwork to build governing power in Aurora.
 Through endorsing bold progressive candidates, building relationships in our community, knocking on doors to engage Aurora neighbors and voters, we can win in November.
-We are shifting politics as usual in one of the most diverse cities in Colorado and the country.
+We defeat business as usual politicians and replace them with leaders that will fight for us, and we will win in one of the most diverse cities in Colorado and the country.

 Meet Omar Montgomery

 “As Mayor I will first look to the roots of systematic oppression for low income communities and support policies to change them.”
 Omar

 Omar is a CPA member committed to building governing power and fighting to win The People’s Platform for racial, climate, economic, and immigrant justice.

 “As mayor, I will be accessible and accountable.
 I strongly believe in accountability, which is one of the reasons I sit on several task forces and boards ensuring it.
 My experience being a community advocate for communities of color, I recognize the issues of when leaders make promises, but don’t deliver.
 If I commit to moving a policy forward that I work on with COPA through the co-governance process, I will follow through.
 The regular communication of quarterly meetings will enable us to track progress on achieving that vision for a better Aurora.
 I look forward to working closely to make that happen.” -Omar